SeanDS/dcc/docs/source/developers.rst

 Preliminary steps
 ~~~~~~~~~~~~~~~~~

 #.
-Update the API documentation with any changes to the Python modules.
+Check the package works and the documentation builds.
 #.
-Update ``README.md`` with any new features added since the previous release.
+Update the API documentation with any changes to the Python modules.
 #.
 Ensure the CLI's own help strings are consistent with those in the documentation.

 Creating a tagged release
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Check out a release branch with the intended new version number with ``git checkout
-   -b release/X.Y.Z``, build the project (including documentation) and check it all works.
+   -b release/X.Y.Z``.
 #.
 Summarise changes in ``CHANGELOG`` (hint: use ``git log dcc-X.Y.Z..HEAD`` where
    ``X.Y.Z`` was the previous tagged release) and commit.
 #.
 Tag the release branch with ``git tag -a dcc-X.Y.Z``, typing "DCC vX.Y.Z" as the